George Washington University

 Key Highlights

-- ✦Classified as an "R1: Doctoral Universities – Very High Research Activity" institution.
+- ✦Classified as an "R1: Doctoral Universities – Very High Research Activity" institution and joined the prestigious Association of American Universities in 2023.

-- ✦One of the largest feeder schools for the diplomatic corps, with over 1,100 active alumni in the U.S. Foreign Service.
+- ✦A significant feeder for the diplomatic corps, with over 1,100 alumni actively serving in the U.S. Foreign Service.

 Timeline